DNadas98/project-notes/README.md

   - single responsibility principle (the fetch hooks for example)
   - react controlled / uncontrolled form format, names and other properties of elements
   - make tables tables instead of lists with weird css
-- add some meaningful content to the frontend
+- add some meaningful content to the app

 # My express server